CTSRD-CHERI/cheribsd-getting-started/src/features/README.md

   CheriABI is described in an [ASPLOS 2019 paper](https://www.cl.cam.ac.uk/research/security/ctsrd/pdfs/201904-asplos-cheriabi.pdf).

-Both environmnts can be used over either of the hybrid or pure-capability kernels.
+Both environments can be used over either of the hybrid or pure-capability kernels.

 Pre-compiled third-party software applications (packages) are provided for